zobo/dbgpPlugin/README.txt

 processed on the same domain and each one would fire up the debugger.
 Turn the debugger off and then back on when you need it.

+Multiple sessions
+As of 0.10 a pull down box is available on the main window, that enables switching between active sessions.

 BUILDING

 I use Delphi 6 (Update Pack 2), JVCL and VirtualTree.

+AUTHOR

+Damjan Cvetko <zobo@users.sf.net>

 THANKS